wfinsinger/tapas/README.md

-- 1.) *resampling* the record to equally spaced sampling intervals in time (years) is performed using the `pretreatment_data()` function, which loops the `paleofire::pretreatment()` function for all variables in the input data frame.
-The user can choose among the following output data types:
+- 1.) *resampling* the record to equally spaced sampling intervals in time (years) is performed using the `pretreatment_data()` function, which loops the `pretreatment()` function for all variables in the input data frame.
+The user can choose among the following output data
+  types:
   - resampled accumulation rates (out = “accI”; default),
   - resampled concentrations (out = “conI”), or
   - resampled input data (e.g., if variable1 in the input is charcoal